temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 By using Temporal, you were able to build a fault-tolerant subscription Workflow that manages complex state transitions and interactions with external services.
 Temporal's durable execution and automatic state persistence ensured that your Workflow could reliably handle user sign-ups, trial periods, billing cycles, and cancellations, even in the face of failures or interruptions.

 The ability to send Signals and Queries allowed for dynamic interaction with running Workflows, making real-time updates and state retrieval straightforward and maintainable.
 With Temporal, you can simplify the management of long-running business processes, and create scalable and fault-tolerant applications.

+As a next step, try using Express to build an API for your application.
+The code you used in the command-line scripts can be adapted for your API endpoints, enabling more seamless and user-friendly interactions with your Temporal Workflow Executions.